-Software products such as operating systems, interface software and application software have a multilayer structure in terms of their features, where software on the upper level is dependent on software on the lower level and functions only with the lower level software (Study Group concerning legal protection and promotion of innovation in software "Interim Summary of Issues ("chukan ronten seiri")")
+&lt;sup>4 Software products such as operating systems, interface software and application software have a multilayer structure in terms of their features, where software on the upper level is dependent on software on the lower level and functions only with the lower level software (Study Group concerning legal protection and promotion of innovation in software "Interim Summary of Issues ("chukan ronten seiri")")

-Software components function only when they communicate with other relevant components ("Interim Summary of Issues ("chukan ronten seiri")")
+&lt;sup>5 Software components function only when they communicate with other relevant components ("Interim Summary of Issues ("chukan ronten seiri")")

-With respect to IT systems, where the required data is accumulated, the utilized applications come to be organized, and numerous systems are linked with one another through the network, a certain principle of behavior going beyond products features or price competition begins to control the market when the vendors providing software for such systems come to be more and more monopolized.
-In other words, where a software provider holding a high market share has exclusive rights in connection with the technology related to interoperability/interface (even more significantly if such technology has been standardized), this tends to maintain the monopolized market conditions and undermines the incentive for innovation due to its adverse competitive effect, because the principle of economy of scale comes into effect and a higher cost will be incurred by users for transferring to another platform. ("Interim Summary of Issues ("chukan ronten seiri")")
+&lt;sup>6 With respect to IT systems, where the required data is accumulated, the utilized applications come to be organized, and numerous systems are linked with one another through the network, a certain principle of behavior going beyond products features or price competition begins to control the market when the vendors providing software for such systems come to be more and more monopolized.
+In other words, where a software provider holding a high market share has exclusive rights in connection with the technology related to interoperability/interface (even more significantly if such technology has been standardized), this tends to maintain the monopolized market conditions and undermines the incentive for innovation due to its adverse competitive effect, because the principle of economy of scale comes into effect and a higher cost will be incurred by users for transferring to another platform. ("Interim Summary of Issues ("chukan ronten seirt")")

-In the actual litigation, the existence of defects in the patent right may be argued prior to the applicability of the "abuse of right" principle set forth in Article 1, Paragraph 3 of the Civil Code.
-In other words, the infringer may attempt to argue that "the patent right shall be held invalid by a trial for invalidation of patent" under Article 104-3, Paragraph 1 of the Patent Law.
+&lt;sup>7 In the actual litigation, the existence of defects in the patent right may be argued prior to the applicability of the "abuse of right" principle set forth in Paragraph 3, Article 1 of the Civil Code.
+In other words, the infringer may attempt to argue that "the patent right shall be held invalid by a trial for invalidation of patent" under Paragraph 1, Article 104-3 of the Patent Act.